sap-linuxlab/community.sap_ha_cluster_qa/ansible_collections/sap/cluster_qa/roles/tec03/README.md

-Role Name
+tec03
 =========

-This role configures the S4/HANA ENSA 2 server for testing the Failover of ASCS instance under load.
+This role extracts the contents of the sapstartsrv.log file and verifies the logs of HA-Interface Shared libraries are being loaded without any errors.

 Requirements
 ------------

-Availability of SAP Provided latest HA test kit with instruction on the controller node.
+SAP application server instances configured with the HA-Interface.

 Role Variables
 --------------